mindofkt/blog/content/post/ebc.md

 ### Namche (3440m) to Lukla

 We basically **SPRINTED** back because we were so excited to be done!
 What a machickney journey!
-All our friends went to the “Irish pub” (basically a grandmothers house on the main floor and frat house on the basement) for a celebratory drink!
+All our friends went to the “Irish pub” (basically a grandmothers house on the main floor and frat house in the basement) for a celebratory drink!
 Cool to connect with all the travellers we met in passing.
 We were all in this together!

 # Day 12

 ### Lukla to KTM

-We missed our flight to Ramechhap but caught one to Kathmandu (thank goodness) and **THAT** was the scary ride of my life I’ve been waiting for!
-The plane was constantly dropping and I yelled “oh my god” a few times.
+We missed our flight to Ramechhap but caught one to Kathmandu (thank goodness) and **THAT** was the scary ride of my life I’d been waiting for!
+The plane was constantly dropping and I unwittingly caught myself saying “oh my god” aloud a few times.
 I even started thinking about all the bad karma I deserve that would maybe cause the universe to bite me now!
 But we made it!!
 Home sweet home in Kathmanpoo 😊 what a journey from beginning to end!